spdysz/NoGuardian/README.md

 ## FAQ
 ### What do I do if the NoGuardian web proxy is blocked?
 Follow the instructions on the [wiki page](https://github.com/kubutools/NoGuardian/wiki) to unblock it.
+It's really easy.

 ### It dosen't work!!1!!!1!
 Read the header, dumbass.